Pee-wee's Big Adventure: Retrospective appraisal

 Reviewing the film for its 2000 DVD release, Stephanie Zacharek of Salon.com explained, "Everything about Pee-wee's Big Adventure, from its toy-box colors to its superb, hyper-animated Danny Elfman score to the butch-waxed hairdo and wooden-puppet walk of its star and mastermind is pure pleasure."
+That same year, William Thomas of Empire called the film "a one-off comic masterpiece" and "a dazzling debut" for Burton.

 In a retrospective review in 2005, Christopher Null gave positive feedback, calling it "Burton's strangest film".
-In 2008, William Thomas of Empire called the film "a one-off comic masterpiece" and "a dazzling debut" for Burton.
+In 2025, Jake Cole of Slant Magazine called Pee-wee's Big Adventure "one of the great cult comedies of the 1980s", writing: "Like Jerry Lewis's The Bellboy, the film's minimal plot is simply a pretext to stage a series of vignettes in which the protagonist is placed in different situations and watch as his energy seemingly alters reality around him."

-Home video
+Home media

 Warner Home Video released Pee-wee's Big Adventure on DVD in May 2000, with audio commentary by Burton, Reubens and Elfman (the latter on a separate track, alongside an isolated score) and some deleted scenes.
 The film was released on Blu-ray disc in October 2011.
-A new 4K restoration of the film is set to be released on 4K Ultra HD/Blu-ray by the Criterion Collection on December 16, 2025.
+A new 4K restoration of the film was released on 4K Ultra HD/Blu-ray by the Criterion Collection on December 16, 2025.